|Spring 2016||November 1 (Priority Deadline)||Rolling (starting November 1)||Rolling|

 - Two letters of recommendation.
 Recommendations should be submitted by both a counselor and one from a teacher who can speak to your strengths and talents.
 School officials can mail or fax directly to us or submit them through Common App.

 - Standardized test results.
-We require that you take the SAT or ACT with Writing test.
-If English is not your primary language, you’ll also need to submit official results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing Systems (IELTS) exam.
+We require that you take the SAT or ACT.
+If English is not your first spoken language, you’ll also need to submit official results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing Systems (IELTS) exam.
 The preferred minimum scores are:

 TOEFL: 233 computer-based, 577 paper-based or 90 Internet-based (score of 100 or better encouraged).
 We also require a minimum score of 20 on each of the TOEFL subsections.